ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 | blur | number | ✖  | ✖ | Applies a blur effect to the image, as percentage of the original blurriness.
 Valid values: [0 : 100]. |
 | unsharpMask | {radius: number, amount: number, threshold} | ✖  | ✖ | increases the image's visible sharpness by enhancing the contrast along the edges in the image. |

-**UnsharpMask** accepts radius, amount and threshold as parameters, this is why:
+**UnsharpMask** accepts radius, amount and threshold as parameters, you can read about it in the media-platform-js-sdk [docs](https://wix.github.io/media-platform-js-sdk/images/).

-    Radius: the radius of the area to which each pixel is compared.
-Valid values: [0.1 : 128.0].

-    Amount: defines how much lighter or darker the edge border will be, as percentage of the original image (divided by 100, so that 1 represents 100%).
-Valid values: [0 : 10.0].

-    Threshold: the minimum brightness change that will be affected by the filter and defines an edge in the image.
-Valid values: [0 : 255.0].

 **Example 1:**